Minani, Manirakiza and their family

 Right now, they’re working hard to make their lifelong dreams a reality.
 As Rachel says, “We want to make our house good.”

-And with the help of friends like Home Federal Bank, Rachel and Justine will discover the peace and goodness of a Knoxville Habitat home.
+And with the help of friends from the CEO Build, Rachel and Justine will discover the peace and goodness of a Knoxville Habitat home.